nohat/dimming/docs/index.md

 ______________________________________________________________________

-_This documentation represents comprehensive analysis and proposed solutions for Home Assistant's lighting control challenges.
+_This documentation represents comprehensive analysis and proposed solutions for Home Assistant's lighting control challenges .
 For community discussion and feedback, see [Resources](resources/kickoff_post.md)._